Recommender systems based on graph embedding techniques: A comprehensive review

-In the face of the large-scale challenge, graph neural networks (GNNs) \cite{wu2020comprehensive, gao2020deep, zhou2020graph} provide efficient frameworks for parallel computing and fast response.
-The rationale behind GNNs is the label propagation (or message passing) \cite{wang2007label, wang2019knowledge} built on the assumption that each node and its features can be reconstructed with the help of its neighborhood in a graph.
-To achieve that, each node in GNNs consists of two components: aggregator and updater.
-The aggregator aggregates the features from a node's neighborhood to build a context embedding.
-Then, the updater uses the context embedding as well as other input information to generate the embedding of the node.
-Furthermore, stacking $K$ different nodes adjacent to each other or repeating the propagation $K$ times on the same node can expand the receptive field of GNNs to $K$-hop graph neighborhoods.
-Under the framework of GNNs, transductive learning \cite{joachims1999transductive} and inductive learning \cite{belkin2005manifold, hamilton2017inductive} are two primary strategies for label propagation, where the former aims to infer the labels of unlabelled nodes based on labeled ones and the latter aims to learn a global function for labeling.
-In detail, for example, the inductive learning strategy takes each node in a graph as both the receiver and disseminator of information from and to its neighborhood within specified hops, in which case the features of nodes are updated during such a continuous information exchanging process, a parallel computing process of label propagation that refines the embeddings of nodes until global convergence.
-Moreover, spectral methods \cite{qiu2019netsmf, qiu2018network} achieve fast response by extracting a graph's critical components based on spectral sparsification theory \cite{cheng2015efficient}.
-Generative graph methods \cite{bahdanau2014neural, liu2017analogical, nickel2016holographic} can further speed up the learning process on large-scale graphs by generating new relationships linking hidden semantic properties in knowledge graphs, such as analogical properties \cite{liu2017analogical} and circular correlation \cite{nickel2016holographic}, to equip knowledge graphs with enriched topological properties.
+In the face of the large-scale challenge, graph neural networks (GNNs) \cite{wu2020comprehensive, gao2020deep, zhou2020graph} can provide an efficient framework supporting parallel computing and fast response.
+The rationale behind GNNs lies in label propagation (or message passing) \cite{wang2007label, wang2019knowledge}, which is built on the assumption that each node with its features can be reconstructed by means of its connection with neighbors as well as its neighbors' features in a graph.
+Methodologically, in GNNs each node consists of two components: aggregator and updater.
+By collecting and aggregating the features from a node's neighbors, the aggregator can build a node's context embedding.
+After that, the node's context embedding combined with other input information (like side information) will be used to generate its embedding by the updater.
+Furthermore, by stacking each node's $K$ different adjacent neighbors or repeating the propagation process $K$ times on each node, the receptive field of GNNs can be expanded to a $K$-hop graph neighborhood.
+Subsequently, under the GNNs framework, more variants were proposed, among them transductive learning \cite{joachims1999transductive} and inductive learning \cite{belkin2005manifold, hamilton2017inductive} are two prevalent strategies for implementing the label propagation, where the former aims to infer the labels of unlabelled nodes based on labeled ones and the latter aims to learn a global function for labeling.
+In detail, for example, the inductive learning strategy takes each node in a graph as both the receiver and disseminator of information (like features) from and to its neighbors within specified hops, in which case the features of nodes can be updated during such a continuous information exchanging process, a parallel computing process of label propagation used to refine the embeddings of all nodes until which reaching a global convergence.
+Moreover, by extracting a graph's critical components based on the spectral sparsification theory \cite{cheng2015efficient}, spectral methods \cite{qiu2019netsmf, qiu2018network} can achieve a fast response.
+By generating new relationships between hidden semantic properties (such as analogical properties \cite{liu2017analogical} or circular correlation \cite{nickel2016holographic}) to equip a knowledge graph with enriched topological properties, generative graph methods \cite{bahdanau2014neural, liu2017analogical, nickel2016holographic} can speed up the learning process on large-scale graphs.